 If I want to buy some gear motors that have high torque and high speed to move a heavy (about 10-20 pounds) robot at about 5MPH, what gear motor specs should I look for?

-One of the biggest problems with your description that you don't mention, though, is how large your wheels are going to be?
-That will have a bearing on everything; you need to understand how torque works (it's measured in a variety of ways - generally ounce-inch/inch-ounces, pound-inches/inch-pounds, pound-feet/foot-pounds, gram-centimeters, kg-centimeters, etc).
+you need to understand how torque works (it's measured in a variety of ways - generally ounce-inch/inch-ounces, pound-inches/inch-pounds, pound-feet/foot-pounds, gram-centimeters, kg-centimeters, etc).

 For example, if a motor is rated with a torque of 20 inch-pounds, what that means is that the motor could lift (up-down) a weight of 20 pounds with a lever attached to the shaft that was one inch long - measured from the center of the shaft.
 Conversely, it also means that if the lever was 20 inches long, it could only lift 1 pound.
 If the lever was 10 inches long, it could move 10 pounds.
 See how that works?

 To complete the subscription, please click the link in the

 via Egeo 16